Published By Janet Gershen-Siegel at May 30th, 2018

 This section provides a bar chart based on the previous section.

-Here are the details on any judgments against your company.
+Here are the details regarding any judgments against your company.

-In here are the details for any liens against your company.
+Here are the details regarding any liens against your company.

-Here are the details on any UCC filings impacting your company.
+Here are the details regarding any UCC filings impacting your company.

 Here is a graph from high to average to low for your company’s credit risk.